The Importance of pH in Water Disinfection

 In the case of water well disinfection, common household bleach can be used as the chlorine source.
 The pH of the well water should be between 6 to 7.5 for the disinfection procedure to be effective.
 The amount of bleach needed for disinfection depends on the depth and volume of water in the well.
 For every 50 gallons of water in the well, one quart of laundry bleach should be used, resulting in a chlorine concentration between 200 to 300 ppm.
 Bleach loses strength in its container over time, so it is recommended to use bleach that is less than three months old.

-See also The pH of Ammonium Fluoride in Water
+See also The pH of Tap Water in San Antonio, USA

 Electrolyzed Water: A Powerful Disinfection Alternative